 - The war on drugs is a huge cost burden to law enforcement agencies.
 Reformed addicts are less likely to commit crimes and perpetuate crime, decreasing the need for law enforcement in these areas.

 The solution is staring us in the face.
-Drug detox in prison is the first step and eventually the idea to completely replace some convictions with drug detox and treatment instead is a money saving and life-saving measure.
+Drug detox in prison is the first step and eventually the idea to completely replace some convictions with drug detox and treatment instead is a money-saving and life-saving measure.
 The cost of not treating substance abuse is much larger than the cost of treating substance abuse.

 : DrugWarFacts.org – Crime, Arrests, and Law Enforcement